-While keeping things moist inside your grow tent is of utmost importance, one of the things you have to keep in mind is that the water you use should be as clean as possible.
+While keeping things moist inside your grow tent or grow room is of utmost importance, one of the things you have to keep in mind is that the water you use should be as clean as possible.
 Harmful bacteria can cause a range of diseases in your plants, as well as with you.
 Make regular maintenance an integral part of raising your plants, apart from just controlling the humidity in the grow tent.

 Moreover, be careful with adding sponges or small trays of water near fans, given that these are materials that use electricity, and might short circuit when they come in contact with water.

 I hope this has helped answer your questions about how to raise humidity in your grow room or tent.
-I’m happy to answer your questions in the comments or by email.

 Hey!
 I’m Scott, and I am dedicated to finding and reviewing the best LED grow lights available on the market.
 Follow my site for new reviews and tips as I find new and alternative ways to grow plants for maximum production.